The Singles: The First Ten Years

-The Singles: The First Ten Years (re-released in 2024 as The Singles: The First Fifty Years) is a double compilation album by Swedish pop group ABBA, released on 8 November 1982, and 12 November in the UK.
+The Singles: The First Ten Years (re-released in 2024 as The Singles: The First Fifty Years) is a double compilation album by Swedish pop group ABBA, released on 8 November 1982.
 Issued as a double album of their most famous single A-sides, the collection included two new tracks: "The Day Before You Came" and "Under Attack".
 Both songs were released as singles, with "Cassandra" and "You Owe Me One" as their respective B-sides.
+The Singles: The First Ten Years would be ABBA's final album release while still active as a group (at least until 2021 after a reunion).